Aminulcee/aminulcee.github.io/index.md

 ## About Me
 I am a Civil Engineering graduate from Sylhet Engineering College, affiliated with Shahjalal University of Science and Technology, Bangladesh.
-My academic interests lie in environmental engineering, water quality modeling, remote sensing, and data-driven approaches in civil engineering.
+My academic background includes strong training in engineering fundamentals, quantitative analysis, and computational methods.
+I am particularly interested in applying data-driven and geospatial approaches to address challenges in environmental and water resources engineering.

 ---

 ## Research Interests
 - Environmental Engineering
-- Water Quality & Sediment Modeling
+- Water Quality and Sediment Modeling
-- Remote Sensing & GIS
+- Remote Sensing and GIS Applications
-- Machine Learning Applications in Civil Engineering
+- Machine Learning and Data-Driven Methods in Civil Engineering

 ---

 ## Education
 **B.Sc.
 (Engg.) in Civil Engineering**
 Sylhet Engineering College
-CGPA: **3.86 / 4.00** (Top of the Class)
+CGPA: **3.86 / 4.00** *(Top of the Class)*

 ---